By Natasha Mohr

 Most of us think we’re pretty efficient.
 After all, you do not cultivate a successful career, engage in philanthropy, enjoy an active social life or nurture a family without a certain ability to get things done.

-Of all the areas in which you can make small changes that will impact your efficiency, the one over which you have the greatest amount of control, which requires the least amount of financial investment and which can have the greatest impact is how you structure your time.
-That’s it.
-Evaluate how you work and you can seriously impact how much you work.
+Of all the areas in which you can make small changes that will impact your efficiency, the one over which you have the greatest amount of control, which requires the least amount of financial investment and which can have the greatest impact is how you structure your time

 There is a large body of undisputed research that finds most Americans are very poor at estimating the amount of time it actually takes to complete a task.
 Now, while circumstances and individual influences have an impact, an oft-referred to 1990 study conducted by psychology professor Dan Zakay* found that generally people tend to overestimate brief intervals and underestimate longer intervals.
 So, rather than guessing how long it actually takes you to complete a task make an effort to track it for one week.